How to Test Push Notifications on iOS devices?

 Remember that any other user in your team can change these settings by accessing the uploaded app on BrowserStack App Live.
 So one must check the App Configurations section once before launching the session to ensure that the Configurations are set according to your requirements.

 1. One can also download an app from App Store and test push notifications.

 2. Select the Install via AppStore feature and the desired iOS device on the App Live Dashboard.
 Once the device loads, open the App Store and log in using the Apple ID and Two-factor authentication.

 3. Once signed in, search and install the app to be tested from the App Store; For instance, Instagram will be directly downloaded from App Store and ready to be tested for Push Notifications on a real iPhone 13.

 Note: Users will be prompted to enter the password of their Apple ID before downloading any particular app directly from AppStore.
 This is a mandatory step.

-As mentioned earlier, testing push notifications on the iOS simulator will not help in achieving comprehensive test coverage.
-Moreover, installing and configuring simulators for each device prior to testing push notifications will be very time-consuming and inefficient.
+As mentioned, testing push notifications on the iOS simulator will not help achieve comprehensive test coverage.
+Moreover, installing and configuring simulators for each device before testing push notifications will be very time-consuming and inefficient.

 Testing on real iOS devices is the best way to validate any functionality for iOS apps, as it helps yield accurate test results.
 Testing push notifications across real iOS devices will help teams evaluate the functionality and appearance of notifications on a wide range of iPhones and iPads in a hassle-free manner.
 The illustration above will help developers or individual testers easily execute push notification testing on real iOS devices.